Course Catalog

 5 units

 Serves as an in-depth introduction to the field of clinical psychology.
 Covers issues of clinical assessment, interviewing, testing, and a range of therapeutic modalities.
-Prerequisite(s): courses 3 or 100, and 60 or 65; course 170 is recommended as preparation.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to psychology majors.
+Enrollment limited to 120.

 PSYC 168